voodoofugu/nexus-state/README.md

 ### Configuration

 > **✦ Note:**<br />
-> You can define your store as a separate configuration file (recommended) or directly inside your components.
+> You can define your store as a separate configuration file (recommended) or directly inside your components.<br />
 > Multiple stores are supported.

 - #### createStore